 Wesleyan administrators are constrained by FERPA (as amended, it is commonly known as the Buckley Amendment) and cannot share confidential details about a student unless the student has given permission.
 In Wesleyan’s interpretation, the terms of FERPA also extend to conversations with parents.
 Please contact the class deans with any questions about confidentiality.

 - Reasonable Accommodations for Documented Disabilities

-Students who would like reasonable accommodations to be in place by the beginning of classes should get in touch with the associate dean of student academic resources as soon as possible and before the deadlines of the Office of Residential Life and the Registrar’s Office.
-For a confidential discussion about how and when to request accommodations or services at Wesleyan, contact the associate dean of student academic resources (firstname.lastname@example.org) and visit http://www.wesleyan.edu/studentaffairs/disabilities/index.html.
-Please notify Disabilities Services by the deadline for submitting your summer registration choices (see the checklist) with information regarding your disability and potential accommodations.
+Students who would like reasonable accommodations to be in place by the beginning of classes should get in touch with the associate dean of student academic resources as soon as possible and before the housing and registration deadlines of the Office of Residential Life and the Registrar's Office.
+For a confidential discussion about how and when to request accommodations or services at Wesleyan, contact the associate dean of student academic resources (firstname.lastname@example.org) and visit the Disability Services website.
+Please notify Disabilities Services before the deadline for submitting your summer registration choices (see the checklist) with information regarding your disability and potential accommodations.